pkgjs/support/doc/command-line-usage.md

   where it can be retrieved.

-If both the entry in the package.json and the contents of the file with the package support information is validate you'll see the follwowing output:
+If both the entry in the package.json and the contents of the file with the package support information is validate you'll see the following output:

 ```shell
 Your support information is valid!
 ```

-If the support information is not avialable locally or you have specified `--canonical` without `--fetch` you'll see something like:
+If the support information is not available locally or you have specified `--canonical` without `--fetch` you'll see something like:

 ```shell